 On Android/iOS, you can use a voice-assistant.
 This is something that I’m not interested in trying, so I don’t know how well it works.

 The great thing with the glasses, is I don’t have to put headphones on during Zoom meetings.
-I can hear with the glasses themselves (and just use the built-in mic from my webcam to talk)!
+I can hear and talk with the glasses themselves!
+It’s pretty convenient to have blue light protection, sound, and microphone all built into one device.
 Granted, I’ll look like a total nerd (my family got a good chuckle seeing me with these glasses on), but I won’t need to have as much equipment set up.

-Battery life for the Razer Anzu is advertised as five hours.
+Battery life is advertised as 5 hours.
 Based on my testing, it seems to last even longer than that, which is a bit surprising (due to companies usually inflating their numbers by 20-30%).
-I think so far I’ve used it for six hours altogether on a single charge — although I had occasionally turned them off — and I still haven’t got a low battery warning.
+I think so far I’ve used it for six hours altogether on a single charge – although I had occassionaly turned them off – and I still haven’t got a low battery warning.
 Charging the glasses requires the proprietary connection magnetically attaching to the temples, then the other end of the cable goes into a USB type A slot on a computer or a wall adapter.
-Unless you have a USB cable extender you’re probably not going to be able to charge the Razer Anzu while using it, as the cable is short.
+Unless you have a USB cable extender you’re probably not going to be able to charge the device while using it, as the cable is short.

 For what it’s worth?
 The $100 price point (it was on sale) doesn’t seem too shabby, especially considering it comes with a nice leather case and sun lenses.
-Audio quality isn’t the best, and there’s currently no mic support, but the audio is okay.
+Audio and microphone quality isn’t the best, but it’s okay.
 The blue screen protection is a mixed bag.
 The ability to switch lenses to the polarized ones enables protection from sunlight, and you can even order prescription lenses.
 Now you can go to the beach and listen to some tunes, while keeping your eyes protected.
-And it works alright on Linux.
-Unfortunately updating the firmware or customizing the temple shortcuts requires Razer’s app on mobile, but otherwise most of everything else can be used on Linux.
-I can’t guarantee the Razer Anzu will help you be able to read text more clearly, but for the other benefits, it’s pretty good.
+And it works great on Linux, right out of the box.
+Unfortunately updating the firmware or customizing the temple shortcuts requires Razer’s app on mobile, but otherwise everything else can be used on Linux.
+I can’t guarantee the Anzu will help you be able to read text more clearly, but for the other benefits, it’s pretty good.